Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Metal and plastic comes from all over the world to Dharavi to be recycled.
 See the entire recycling process from sorting to the finished plastic pellets.

-Learn more about how we help Reality Gives and support the local community.
+Learn more about how we help our sister NGO Reality Gives and support the local community.

 Learn about one of the oldest communities in Dharavi, the Kumbhars, a community of potters originally from Gujarat.